Time Series

 Raises:

-ValidationError – If h < 1 or levels are invalid.
+ValidationError – If n_ahead < 1 or conf_level is invalid.

-class pystatistics.timeseries.ETSForecast(mean, lower, upper, h, model, fitted)[source]
+class pystatistics.timeseries.ETSForecast(mean, lower, upper, n_ahead, model, fitted)[source]

 Bases: object